rishshah/Pocket-Expense-Manager/README.md

 - Can choose all reserves from which payments can be done (DONE)
 - Keep track of current state of money in each of the reserve (DONE)
 - Can transfer money from one reserve to other (DONE)
-- Can view past expenses and transfers (TRYING)
+- Can view past expenses and transfers (DONE)

 ## Advanced Features
 - Summary regarding month wise/ year wise expenditure (TRYING)